 What Insurance Coverage Fixes a Keyed Car?

 Filing a vandalism claim is not all that difficult; it is more about your time and the inconvenience involved.
-Save time by understanding the claim process and start with these simple steps.
+Save time by understanding the claims process, and start with these simple steps.
 It never hurts to ask your insurance claims adjuster how to speed up the process.
-Nobody wants to deal with an insurance claim, especially one caused by a vandal.
-The best advice is to get the claim taken care of as quickly as possible so you can repair your vehicle, move on with your life, and put this mess behind you.

-Steps to Filing a Claim for a Keyed Car or other Vandalism Damage
+Steps to Filing a Claim For Vandalism Damage

 Get a Police Report